worthingtonse/client-prompts/Ideas In Progress/QMAIL/send-qmail.md

 E3 E3 // end of body
 ```

-## Send Mail CBDF Format
+## Send Mail CBDF
-The request is formatted as a CBDF with a fixed part and a variable part.
+The request is formatted as a CBDF (Compact Binary Document Format) with a fixed part and a variable part.

 ### Fixed Part
 Name | Bytes | Description
 ---|---|---
-Email's GUID | 16 | A unique number randomly generated by the client and used for all raida mail servers for the same email.
-This number is put on the email file and all subsequent attachment files
+Email's Half GUID | 8 | A unique number randomly generated by the client and used for all raida mail servers for the same email.
+This number is put on the email file and all associated attachment files
 File Type/index | 1 | See file types below
-Primary Sender ID | 6 | 2 byte for coin ID, 1 Denomination, 4 Serial Number.
+Sender ID | 6 | 2 byte for coin ID, 1 Denomination, 4 Serial Number.
 Coin ID will be 0x0006 for Phase I.
 Primary Receiver ID | 6 | 2 byte for coin ID, 1 Denomination, 4 Serial Number.
 Coin ID will be 0x0006 for Phase I.
-RAID Type | 1 | 0 = Stripe, 1 = Mirror, 5 = Stripe with Parity, 6 = Stripe with Vertical Parity, Stripe with Horizontal Parity, 7 = Striped with Horizontal and Vertical Parity, 8 = Striped with Horizontal, Vertical and Diagnal Parity, 10 = Mirroed stripes
+RAID Type | 1 | 0 = Stripe, 1 = Mirror, 5 = Stripe with Parity, 6 = Stripe with Vertical Parity, 7 = Striped with Horizontal and Vertical Parity, 8 = Striped with Horizontal, Vertical and Diagnal Parity, 10 = Mirroed stripes (See [RAID Standards](raida-standard.md)
 Stripe Number | 1 | A number 0 to N (up to 32 servers)
 Of Number |1 | Such as "7" of "25" Where 25 is the Of Number

 ### Variable Part
+These fields are optional and they will have a default value if no inlcuded.

 Send Mail Resource/Command Table
 ID | Field Name | Example | Description
 ---|---|---|---